Jade CheclairGraduate Student

 I received my B.Sc. in Physics from the University of Toronto in 2016, and came to the University of Chicago that same year.

-I'm also studying the climate of potentially habitable tidally locked planets, which may be common around M-dwarf stars.
+A large part of my work also focused on studying the climate of potentially habitable tidally locked planets, which may be common around M-dwarf stars.
+Particularily, I looked at the Snowball bifurcation on tidally-locked planets.

 - D.S.
 Abbot, J. Bloch-Johnson, J. Checlair, N.X.
 Farahat, RJ Graham, D. Plotkin, P. Popovic, F. Spaulding-Astudillo (2018), Decrease in hysteresis of planetary climate for planets with long solar days, The Astrophysical Journal, 854 (1), 3.
 (PDF)